 ListTrac was born at AnalyzeSoft, a company that builds MLS platforms among other real estate tech offerings.
 ListTrac has since been rolled out into a separate company, Vendigi.
 ListTrac went into beta in November 2013 and officially launched on June 1.
-Like many other startups, the company is currently focused on building its user base rather than revenue generation, said Trent Gardner, co-founder of ListTrac and founder of Vendigi.
+Like many other startups, the company is currently focused on building its user base rather than revenue generation, Gardner said.

 “We built ListTrac as a complimentary offering as we explore revenue opportunities via upsell or helping brokers utilize their listing content,” he said.